zaiisao/Documentation/en/cloud-recording/billing_cloud_recording.md

-Agora adds up the following two minutes used by the projects under your [Agora Account](https://console.agora.io/) on a monthly basis:
+Agora adds up the following two types of minutes used by the projects under your [Agora Account](https://console.agora.io/) on a monthly basis:

 - [Recording video minutes](#rvmin)
 - [Recording audio minutes](#ramin)